roadiz/skeleton/README.md

 - Solr and Varnish services right out-the-box
 - Gitlab CI ready
 - Use *phpcs* and *phpstan* to ensure code-smell and static analysis

+#### Common content endpoint

+`/api/common_content` endpoint is meant to expose common data about your website.
+You can fetch this endpoint once in your website frontend, instead of embedding the same data in each web response.